dmnash/csv-python-postgres-pipeline/README.md

 The schema file (`schema.json`) defines:

-* Which columns are required
+* Column presence and required status
-* What data type they must conform to
+* Data types and PostgreSQL compatibility
-* Optional regex and range validation rules
+* Optional regex and range rules
-* Whether permitted/forbidden value lists are enforced
+* Permitted and forbidden value lists

 ---

 ## Logging

-Logs are written to the path defined in `config.json`.
-Current logging includes all rejections, warnings, and status updates.
+Logs are generated automatically during each run.
+They record:

+* All rule violations and warnings
+* Row- and group-level outcomes
+* Summary-level ingestion metrics (planned)

-Logging output is verbose by default and subject to future refinement.
+Logging output is always active.
+Verbosity controls and file routing are planned.

 ---